Care For, Calm and Express Your Self -

 on the needs of your health.

-You will be in no position to be helpful if your
+You will be in no position to be helpful if your recovery

-is possible - is always the best way to help.
+- is always the best way to help.

 Calm Your Self